simonas-riska/security-labs-and-research/README.md

 # 🛡️ Simonas Riška – Cybersecurity Portfolio [EN]

-A curated collection of my practical labs, writeups, and research in cybersecurity.
+A curated collection of my university practical labs, writeups, and research in cybersecurity.

 ## 👨‍🎓 About Me / Apie mane